 The original headline of Kwong’s article read “How is Trump spending Thanksgiving?
 Tweeting, golfing and more”, which Newsweek published the morning of Thanksgiving.
-However, on Thanksgiving Day, the president made a surprise trip to Afghanistan to spend the holiday with the troops, a trip that was not immediately made public for security reasons, according to the New York Post.
+However, on Thanksgiving Day, the president made a surprise trip to Afghanistan to spend the holiday with the troops, a trip that was not immediately made public for security reasons

 It was only hours later that Kwong’s initial story was updated with a new headline that read “How is Trump spending Thanksgiving?
 Tweeting, golfing — and surprising U.S. troops in Afghanistan” along with a note at the bottom of the article that said, “This story has been substantially updated and edited at 6:17 p.m.
 EST to reflect the president’s surprise trip to Afghanistan.
 Additional reporting by James Crowley.”